Performance

 This test demonstrates that:

-For workloads of 10 TB, 50 TB, or 100 TB per day, GlassFlow scales by adding pipelines without introducing architectural complexity.
+For workloads of 10 TB, 50 TB, or 100 TB per day, GlassFlow scales both by adding replicas within a pipeline and by adding pipelines without introducing architectural complexity.

 We hope you enjoyed reading our test.
 If you want us to run a test for your specific setup, feel free to contact us here .